Shuaiyu0503/Academic-Website/content/project/Cross-border MA/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "What do managers learn from stock prices?
-Evidence from cross-border mergers and acquisitions"
+title: "What Do Managers Learn From Stock Prices?
+Evidence From Cross-border Mergers and Acquisitions"
-authors: [Shuaiyu Chen and John Yang]
+authors: [with Yucheng (John) Yang]
 date: 2020-10-16T19:09:25-04:00
 doi: ""
 weight: 20